 Even though classical Hamiltonians for Coulombic and Newtonian potentials look \textsl{almost} the same, they are far from being \textsl{exactly} the same.
-In the classical Hamiltonians for multielectron atoms \ all electron masses are the same, while for the Solar-like system the masses of all satellites are different. \ \ Using general relativity such difference can be made non existent.
-This fact \textsl{does not} come from the formalism of general relativity.
-It is just the empirical fact coming from a huge disparity in masses of the Sun and the planets (or the heavy planet and its satellites).
-In view of such a disparity one can proceed with formal quantization for both systems using the same formalism.
-To explain how this happens, we begin with two- body Kepler problem treated in representative physics textbooks [21].
+In the classical Hamiltonians for multielectron atoms \ all electron masses are the same, while for the Solar system the masses of all satellites are different. \ \ Using general relativity such difference can be made non existent, since all planets/satellites are moving on geodesics, that is they do not interact with each other.
+It is just the empirical fact coming from a huge disparity in masses of the Sun and the planets (or the heavy planet and its satellites) noticed already in section 1.
+In view of such mass disparity one can proceed with formal quantization of both systems using the same formalism.
+To explain how this happens, we begin with two- body Kepler problem treated in representative physics textbooks [$21$].
 Such treatments tend to ignore the equivalence principle- essential for the gravitational Kepler problem and nonexistent for the Coulomb-type problems.
-Specifically, the description of general relativity in Vol.2 of the \ world-famous Landau-Lifshitz course in theoretical physics [22] begins with the Lagrangian for the particle in gravitational field $\varphi$: $\mathcal{L}$=$\dfrac{m\mathbf{v}^{2}}{2}-m\varphi.$ The Newton's equation for such a Lagrangian reads:
+Specifically, the description of general relativity in Vol.2 of the \ world-famous Landau-Lifshitz course in theoretical physics [$22$] begins with the Lagrangian for the particle in gravitational field $\varphi$: $\mathcal{L} $=$\dfrac{m\mathbf{v}^{2}}{2}-m\varphi.$ The Newton's equation for such a Lagrangian reads:

-Since the mass drops out of this equation, it is possible to think about such an equation as an equation for a geodesic in (pseudo)Riemannian space. \ This observation, indeed, had lead Einstein to full development of theory of general relativity, to his calculation of the Mercury's perihelion shift, etc. The above example is misleading though.
-Indeed, let us discuss the 2-body Kepler problem for particles with masses $m_{1}$ and $m_{2}$ interacting gravitationally.
+Since the mass drops out from this equation, it is possible to think about such an equation as an equation for a geodesic in (pseudo)Riemannian space. \ This observation, indeed, had lead Einstein to the full development of theory of general relativity.
+The above example is misleading though.
+Indeed, let us consider the 2-body Kepler problem for particles with masses $m_{1}$ and $m_{2}$ interacting gravitationally.
 The Lagrangian for this problem is given by